 It is important to note that although the resolution of the regional groundwater models was considered sufficient and valid to compare differences in impacts resulting from alternative plans, it may not be sufficiently fine to predict site-specific impacts, or to resolve differences in impacts between surface water or groundwater features that are in close proximity to one another.
 Because the average grid cell size of the groundwater simulation model is over one-quarter square mile (about 2,500 feet on a side), the results, or output, from this regional modeling effort are not applicable for determining the impact of groundwater withdrawal on a site-specific basis.
 In other words, this regional model cannot specifically be used for local level groundwater supply planning purposes for the Pewaukee River watershed, because this area is too small.
-An evaluation of an area such as the Pewaukee River watershed would require a refinement of the model by the inclusion of more-detailed hydrogeologic data and a refinement of the model cell size.51
+An evaluation of an area such as the Pewaukee River watershed would require a refinement of the model by the inclusion of more-detailed hydrogeologic data and a refinement of the model cell size.49

-51The regional scale groundwater model has been specifically designed with a telescoping feature which allows for application to more-detailed investigation on specific geographic locations using more-refined inset models.
+49The regional scale groundwater model has been specifically designed with a telescoping feature that allows for application to more-detailed investigation on specific geographic locations using more-refined inset models.

-One of the most accessible and effective tools that was developed as part of the water supply planning effort, is the groundwater recharge potential map that was derived from a soil-water balance recharge model developed for the Southeastern Wisconsin Region.52 Understanding recharge and its distribution is key to making informed land use decisions so that the groundwater needs of society and the environment can continue to be met.
+One of the most accessible and effective tools developed as part of the water supply planning effort is the groundwater recharge potential map derived from a soil-water balance recharge model developed for the Southeastern Wisconsin Region.50 Understanding recharge and its distribution is key to making informed land use decisions so that the groundwater needs of society and the environment can continue to be met.
 Unlike the regional model discussed above, this model contains a significantly reduced spatial grid size (about 100 feet on a side) that can actually be used for local level groundwater planning purposes.
-Therefore, these model results are generally applicable to the Pewaukee River watershed for identifying and protecting recharge areas that contribute most to baseflow of the lakes, streams, springs, and wetlands in the watershed, which is important to the goals of sustainable groundwater use and a healthy natural environment.
+Therefore, these model results are generally applicable to the Pewaukee River watershed for identifying and protecting recharge areas that contribute most to baseflow of the lakes, streams, springs, and wetlands in the watershed.
+Protecting recharge areas is important to the goals of sustainable groundwater use and a healthy natural environment.
 Groundwater recharge potential was divided into four main categories defined as: low, moderate, high, and very high.
 Any areas that were not defined were placed into a fifth category as undefined.
-These undefined areas are most often associated with groundwater discharge, which is why they tend to be located adjacent to streams as shown on Map II-7.
-Much of the Pewaukee River watershed can be considered to have moderate groundwater recharge potential (about 10,024 acres, or about 41 percent of the entire watershed area), as shown on Map II-7.
-About 20 percent of the watershed was undefined and about nine percent of the watershed was identified as having low recharge potential.
-The remaining nearly 29 percent of the watershed contains high and very high recharge potential.
-More importantly, the majority of the high and very high recharge lands are located within the Lake subwatershed or about 21 percent as compared to less than 9 percent in the River subwatershed.
+These undefined areas are most often associated with groundwater discharge, which is why they tend to be located adjacent to streams as shown on Map 10.
+Much of the Pewaukee River watershed can be considered to have moderate groundwater recharge potential (about 10,024 acres, or about 41 percent of the entire watershed area), as shown on Map 10.
+About 20 percent of the watershed was undefined and about 9 percent of the watershed was identified as having low recharge potential.
+The remaining nearly 30 percent of the watershed contains high and very high recharge potential.
+More importantly, more than twice the amount of the high and very high recharge lands are located within the PL subwatershed compared to the PR subwatershed.